pranav-ganesh/tp/docs/DeveloperGuide.md

 </div>

 #### Start New Using Imports
 - Exports the current state of the database into a CSV file.
-Export implementation is covered in detail [here](#export-feature).
+Export implementation is covered in detail [here](#export-feature)
 - Replaces the current database with valid imports from the existing import.csv file

 #### No imports